Waikato Photographic Society Inc – Competition Rules

 Entry into Novice Grade competition will be accepted from competitors who:

-i. have been approved by the committee to compete in the Novice
+(a) have been approved by the committee to compete in the Novice Grade, or

 Promotions between grades will be made at the end of the competition year and will be announced annually at the Annual Awards event in December.